SteveJustin1963/tec-8x8x8/README.md

 # tec-8x8x8

-* expand 8x8 into cube
+* expand 8x8 into cube, cct ?
-* use special OUT commands to put data 3x bytes on all buses, or
+* or use special OUT commands to put data 3x bytes on all buses
 * or use all 2x 8 latch ports from LED's and SPK plus add 1 extra 8 port latch
 * code in asm and forth